Makkolo/PLC-Roomcontrol-Generator/README.md

 Generates XML file based on the [IEC 61131-3 standard](https://plcopen.org/technical-activities/xml-exchange), and should be compatible with all IEC 61131-3 programs like for example codesys 3.5.
 All programs except for the HVAC program (ST), are generated in CFC for better visualization.

+**Even if a program supports IEC 61131-3, alignments in cfc programs can sometimes be off.
+But this is purely visual and does not impact performance.**

+**The wagoAppKnx library is used for the KNX program, and the knx program wil only be compatible with wago PLC's.
+The rest is independent**

 ## Generated program structure
 * GVL containing all rooms as datatypes including all content specified by Room content code.
   - Variable format used: GVLname.VariableName_RoomName